Breast augmentation allows patients to add volume, curvature, and symmetry to their breasts to improve the shape and overall appearance.

-Breast augmentation, clinically known as augmentation mammoplasty and commonly known as a “boob job”, is a surgical procedure that transforms the shape, volume, and proportion of the breasts into the patient’s desired appearance.
-Breast enlargement can restore balance and proportion to the silhouettes of women of all ages.
+Breast augmentation, commonly known as a “boob job,” is a surgical procedure that transforms a patient’s breast shape, volume, and proportion to their desired appearance.

 According to the American Society of Plastic Surgeons, breast augmentation is the top cosmetic procedure performed in the U.S. Common reasons patients undergo breast augmentation include:

-- To add fullness and projection to the breasts
+- Adding fullness and projection to the breasts

-- To enlarge breasts that are disproportionately small or underdeveloped, usually due to hereditary
+- Enlarging breasts that are disproportionately small or underdeveloped

-- To restore volume and/or shape to the breasts that were lost due to pregnancy, breastfeeding or weight loss
+- Restoring volume and/or shape to breasts that were altered due to pregnancy, breastfeeding, or weight loss

 Two Types of Breast Implants